FennaBlom/CSAI_thesis_FennaBlom/README.md

-# Building a Conversational Agent with Rasa to Enrich a Medical Abstracts Dataset
+## Building a Conversational Agent with Rasa to Enrich a Medical Abstracts Dataset
+# Classification and explanation
 This README file provides an overview of the thesis project and instructions on how to understand and use the code.

 # Introduction